panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 }
 ```

-Open the [demo](https://stackblitz.com/edit/webpack-5-react-starter-twfbyv?file=src%2Fapp.tsx) and take a look that `NODE_ENV` variable was exposed by Webpack and is rendered on the webpage.
+Open the [demo](https://stackblitz.com/edit/webpack-5-react-starter-twfbyv?file=src%2Fapp.tsx). `NODE_ENV` variable was exposed by Webpack and its value is rendered on the webpage.

-A nuance with the above configuration is that in case `NODE_ENV` variable is not available in the environment, the plugin will throw an error.

-To assign a default value to variable use a plain JavaScript object with the value being the default value:
+If `NODE_ENV` variable is not available in the environment, the plugin will throw an error.
+But you can assign a default value to a variable using a plain JavaScript object (with the value being the default value):

 ```javascript {8}
 // webpack.config.js